Max Perutz Mural

-The Max Perutz Wall Mural is located at Rennweg 95A, in the 3rd district of Vienna, on a wall of the Max Perutz Labs, a research institute focused on molecular biology that was founded by the University of Vienna and the Medical University and named after the Austrian-born Nobel Prize winner Max Ferdinand Perutz.
+The Max Perutz Mural is located at Rennweg 95A, in the 3rd district of Vienna, on a wall of the Max Perutz Labs, a research institute focused on molecular biology that was founded by the University of Vienna and the Medical University and named after the Austrian-born Nobel Prize winner Max Ferdinand Perutz.

 The mural is 25 m x 28 m and weaves together many different aspects of Max Perutz' life, his research techniques, and the natural sciences.

 The mural was developed by artists Käthe Schönle and Sebastian Schager in consultation with the WIENERWISSEN Team and the Max Perutz Labs.
 It was completed in November 2022.